 How the heck can you do this??

-Architectural Trim Work Design: My Three Steps
+Architectural Trim Work Design: 3 Steps

 Personally, I think architectural trim work adds massive appeal and warmth to any house, and I’ve done projects in numerous areas of the homes I’ve owned over the years.
 We all do things our own way – but for me, pretty much every such design effort comes with three basic steps and there’s a video just below that I made mid-construction and with specific focus on my dining room design.